sakthikumar-1/r-E-commerce-Fashion-Sales-Analysis/README.md

-#  E-Commerce Sales Analysis Dashboard
+#  E-Commerce Fashion Sales Analysis Dashboard

 This project is a complete **E-commerce sales risk and performance analysis** using **Power BI**.
 It provides clear insights into customer behavior, sales trends, and business performance using visual storytelling.